Menstruation in Islam

-And they ask you about menstruation.
-Say, "It is harm, so keep away from wives during menstruation.
-And do not approach them until they are pure.
-And when they have purified themselves, then come to them from where Allāh has ordained for you.
-Indeed, Allāh loves those who are constantly repentant and loves those who purify themselves.
+The language is taken to imply that sexual relations during menstruation are prohibited.

-The language is taken to clearly imply that sexual relations during menstruation are prohibited.
 Ibn Kathīr, a muhaddith, narrated a hadith that describes Muhammad's habits with his menstruating wives.
-This hadith demonstrates that Muhammad gave licence to all forms of spousal intimacy during the period of menstruation with the exception of intercourse.
-Women are required to perform ritual cleansing (ghusl) before resuming religious duties or relations upon completion of their menstruation.
+This hadith demonstrates that Muhammad gave licence to all forms of spousal intimacy during the period of menstruation except intercourse.
+Women are required to perform ghusl or full ritual purification before resuming religious duties or relations upon completion of their menstruation.